 For example, you live in a 4-room HDB flat and you paid $70 security deposit to SP Group.
 You decide to switch retailers mid-month, and have $40 in terms of electricity bills to pay. $45.50 of the $70 security deposit is allocated to electricity, so it will be used to offset that $40 you owe.

-3. Why am I receiving two separate bills?
+4. Why am I still receiving SP’s bills?
 I’ve switched to another electricity retailer!

 Many consumers forget that when you switch retailers, you’re breaking up the SP family.
 Most retailers do their own billing, so you will receive 2 utilities bills in total: one from your retailer for your electricity consumption, and another from SP Group for water, gas and refuse.